Quantum Tomography and Entanglement in Semi-Leptonic $h\to VV^*$ Decays at Higher Orders: Analysis

 Next, we consider the $h\to \ell^+\ell^- q\bar{q}$ channel.
 In this case, the QT depends on the decay parameters $\eta_f$ and $\delta_f$, which in $Z$ decays are controlled by the weak mixing angle due to the interplay of left and right-handed couplings, see~\autoref{tab:spins_Z}.
 Because $\eta_f$ arises from the partial cancellation between these contributions, it is highly sensitive to EW corrections.
 Hence, using $\sin^2\theta_W^\text{LO}$ leads to an inconsistent mapping onto the $(A,C)$ coefficients once EW corrections are included~\cite{Goncalves:2025mvl,DelGratta:2025xjp}.
-To account for this, we replace $\sin^2\theta_W^\text{LO}$ in the definition of $\eta_f$ with the effective weak mixing angle $\sin^2\theta_\text{eff}^f$, as discussed in Ref.~\cite{Goncalves:2025mvl}, which absorbs the dominant radiative corrections~\cite{Sirlin:2012mh,Awramik:2006uz,Chiesa:2019nqb}.
-Since $\sin^2\theta_\text{eff}^f$ is flavor dependent, we use the \texttt{GRIFFIN} package~\cite{Chen:2022dow} to obtain the one-loop values for the charged lepton $\ell$, and for $c$ and $b$-type quarks.
-The resulting values for the weak mixing angle, together with the corresponding spin analyzing powers $\eta_f$ and decay parameters $\delta_f$, are summarized in~\autoref{tab:etaNLO}.
-While the NLO corrections to the weak mixing angle are modest $(\sim 4\%)$, their impact on $\eta_\ell$ is substantial due to the underlying cancellation, and directly affects the $L=1$ angular coefficients.
-In contrast, the effects on $\eta_c$ and $\eta_b$ remain more moderate.
+To account for this, we replace $\sin^2\theta_W^\text{LO}$ in the definition of $\eta_f$ with the effective weak mixing angle $\sin^2\theta_\text{eff}^f$, as discussed in Ref.~\cite{Goncalves:2025mvl}, which absorbs the dominant radiative corrections~\cite{Sirlin:2012mh,Awramik:2006uz,Chiesa:2019nqb}.\footnote{Replacing $\sin\theta_W^{\rm LO}$ by the flavor-dependent effective mixing angle, $\sin\theta^f_{\rm eff}$, in the definition of $\eta_f$ absorbs the universal (oblique) corrections together with the flavor-specific $Zf\bar f$ vertex corrections into an effective coupling, capturing only a subset of the NLO electroweak effects.
+Contributions from diagrams, such as the box and pentagon topologies shown in \autoref{fig:Feyn_h_lvjj}~(e) and \autoref{fig:Feyn_h_2j_2j}~(e), are not of the form of a single-vertex correction and therefore cannot be reabsorbed into $\eta_f$.}